Bondurant

 Partner

-Created by Drew Etienne (MFA, University of Iowa), the mural encapsulates the beauty of Iowa's natural landscape across all four seasons.
+Located at the Bondurant Regional Trailhead, the Parks and Recreation facility is positioned in a prominent location.
+Drew Etienne's design encapsulates the beauty of Iowa's natural landscape across all four seasons.
 The artist statement conveys the inspiration for the design:

 Group of four people smile at at the camera, one man is wearing law enforcement gear.

-Bondurant - Public Safety Feasibility Study
+Bondurant - Public Safety Study

 Published